-Yes, competition law (EU, until the UK exits the EU, and UK) prohibits terms in a licence which are restrictive of competition in the relevant market, in the sense that the terms go beyond what the monopoly conferred by the patent accords to the owner or exclusive licensee.
+Yes, UK competition law prohibits terms in a licence which are restrictive of competition in the relevant market, in the sense that the terms go beyond what the monopoly conferred by the patent accords to the owner or exclusive licensee.
 Thus, terms such as price fixing, limitations on output, allocation of customers, and restrictions upon the use of the licensee's own technology are potential violations of competition law.
 The penalties include unenforceability of the offending terms and/or fines.